NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 I took it from my personal history as well as the NixOS website, but there may be others.
 Also, I may have the wrong job name, as I tried to guess the correct job name from the various links.

-How large are the packages Hydra would need to additionally store?
+### How large are the packages Hydra would need to additionally store?

-This could be another drawback, if it is large enough to not be negligible compared to free software only.
+`nix-community`'s Hydra instance can give us approximations.
+Its `unfree-redist-full` channel is currently 215G large, including around 200G of NVidia kernel packages and 15G for all the rest of unfree redistributable software.
+Its `cuda` channel is currently 482G large.

+It might make sense not to build the cuda/nvidia builds on Hydra for now, at least not before culling a bit the packages, considering there are eg. more than a hundred different NVidia kernel packages.
+Hence, this RFC suggests not setting `runnableOnHydra` for the relevant derivations before cleaning up a bit the NVidia ecosystem in nixpkgs.

 # Future work
 [future]: #future-work